barryclark/jekyll-now/_posts/2019-01-31-PowerShell-Error-Handling.md

 Unlike terminating errors, non-terminating errors:

 * Do **not** trigger `try`/`catch` blocks.
-* Do not affect the interrupt the script's control flow.
+* Do not affect the script's control flow.

 ### `Write-Error`